MicrosoftDocs/windows-itpro-docs/devices/surface/manage-surface-driver-and-firmware-updates.md

 ### Manage updates with Microsoft Deployment Toolkit

-Included in Endpoint Configuration Manager, the Microsoft Deployment Toolkit (MDT) contains optional deployment tools that you may wish to use depending on your environment.
+Included in Microsoft Endpoint Configuration Manager, the Microsoft Deployment Toolkit (MDT) contains optional deployment tools that you may wish to use depending on your environment.
 MDT includes the Windows Assessment and Deployment Kit (Windows ADK), Windows System Image Manager (Windows SIM), Deployment Image Servicing and Management (DISM), and User State Migration Tool (USMT).
 You can download the latest version of MDT from the [Microsoft Deployment Toolkit download page](https://www.microsoft.com/download/details.aspx?id=54259).

 For detailed steps, see the following resources:

 Surface driver and firmware updates are packaged as Windows Installer (MSI) files.
 To deploy these Windows Installer packages, you can use application deployment utilities such as the Microsoft Deployment Toolkit (MDT) or Microsoft Endpoint Configuration Manager.
 Such solutions provide the means for administrators to test and review updates before deploying them, and to centralize deployment.
 For each device, it is important to select the correct MSI file for the device and its operating system.
 For more information see [Deploy the latest firmware and drivers for Surface devices](deploy-the-latest-firmware-and-drivers-for-surface-devices.md).

-For instructions on how to deploy updates by using Microsoft Endpoint Configuration Manager, formerly System Center Configuration Manager, refer to [Deploy applications with Configuration Manager](https://docs.microsoft.com/configmgr/apps/deploy-use/deploy-applications).
+For instructions on how to deploy updates by using Microsoft Endpoint Configuration Manager refer to [Deploy applications with Configuration Manager](https://docs.microsoft.com/configmgr/apps/deploy-use/deploy-applications).
 For instructions on how to deploy updates by using MDT, see [Deploy a Windows 10 image using MDT](https://docs.microsoft.com/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt).
 - [Microsoft Deployment Toolkit documentation](https://docs.microsoft.com/configmgr/mdt/)
 - [Deploy Windows 10 with the Microsoft Deployment Toolkit](https://docs.microsoft.com/windows/deployment/deploy-windows-mdt/deploy-windows-10-with-the-microsoft-deployment-toolkit)
 - [Deploy Windows 10 to Surface devices with Microsoft Deployment Toolkit](https://docs.microsoft.com/surface/deploy-windows-10-to-surface-devices-with-mdt)